openstack-infra/system-config/doc/source/stackforge.rst

     publish:
       - project-name-docs

-That concludes the bare minimum openstack-ci-puppet changes necessary to add a project to StackForge.
+That concludes the bare minimum openstack-infra/config changes necessary to add a project to StackForge.
 You can commit these changes and submit them to review.openstack.org at this point, or you can wait a little longer and add your project to GerritBot first.